 The Company is exposed to exchange rate risk that arises from its foreign exchange expenses, primarily in US Dollars, Euros, Japanese Yen, Israeli New Shekel and foreign currency debt is primarily in US Dollars and Japanese Yen (JPY).
-The Company uses foreign currency swap contracts ("derivatives") to mitigate its risk of changes in foreign currency exchange rates.
-The counterparty for these contracts is generally abank or a financial institution.
+The Company uses foreign currency swap contracts ("derivatives") to miligate its risk of changes in foreign currency exchange rates.
+The counterparty for these contracts is generally a bank or a financial institution.

 Changes in the fair value of derivatives that economically hedge monetary assets and liabilities in foreign currencies and for which no hedge accounting is applied, are recognised in the statement of profit and loss.
-The changes in fair value of the derivatives, as well as the foreign exchange gains and losses relating to the monetary items, are recognised in the statement of profit and loss.
+The changes in fair value of the derivatives, as well as the foreign exchange gains and losses relating to the increasy items, are recognised in the statement of profit and loss.

-The following table gives details in respect of the notional amount of outstanding foreign exchange derivative contracts
+The following table gives details in respect of the notional amount of outstanding foreign exchange derivative contracts -

-Currency Buy / Sell Cross Currency As at March 31, 2020 As at March 31, 2019 Derivatives not designated as hedges Currency swaps JPY Buy USD \$ 47.3 2
+Currency Buy / Sell Cross As at March 31, 2021 As at March 31, 2020 erivatives not designated as hedges March 31, 2021 March 31, 2020 Currency swaps Interest rate swaps (floating to fixed) JPY USD Buy USD \$ 47.3 \$ 50.0 \$ 47.

-Interest rate risk The Company has loan facilities on floating interest rate, which exposes the Company to risk of changes in interest rates.
+The Company has loan facilities on floating interest rate, which exposes the Company to risk of changes in interest rates.
 The Company's Treasury Department monitors the interest rate movement and manages the interest rate risk by evaluating interest rate swaps etc. based on the market / risk perception.